 Property insurance involves homeowners insurance and hazard insurance.
 Homeowners insurance reimburses you for damages to your home or personal belongings in the home, and at the same time shields you from liable incidents in which someone or their property is impaired at your home.
 There are two types of homeowners insurance policies: (1) Replacement-cost, which refunds you the actual rate for repair and replacement of stolen or damaged property, and (2) cash-value, which only compensates you with the market value post-depreciation.
-North American Advantage Insurance Services, a member of Lennar, offers a free insurance quote and works to pre-evaluate and rate your prospective home for all of your personal insurance needs.
+Lennar Insurance Agency, a Lennar affiliate, can work to pre-evaluate and rate your prospective home for all of your personal insurance needs.

 Hazard insurance is necessary, even demanded by loaning institutions, if you live anywhere that is prone to natural disasters (e.g., earthquakes, floods, or fires).
 Be aware though that hazard insurance only covers damages to a home’s structure, not the loss of personal possessions or injury received during a natural event.